staticdeploy/staticdeploy/website/docs/guides-deploying-staticdeploy-with-docker.md

 The image contains the **staticdeploy** service that hosts:

-- the **management API**, a RESTful API to manage StaticDeploy's entities like bundles and entrypoints.
-Clients of this API are the **management console** and the StaticDeploy **cli**
+- the **Management API**, a RESTful API to manage StaticDeploy's entities like bundles and entrypoints.
+Clients of this API are the **Management Console** and the StaticDeploy **cli**
-- the **management console**, a web GUI for graphically managing StaticDeploy's entities
+- the **Management Console**, a web GUI for graphically managing StaticDeploy's entities
-- the **static server**, the component responsible for serving the assets deployed on StaticDeploy.
+- the **Static Server**, the component responsible for serving the assets deployed on StaticDeploy.
 Clients of this server are end-users accessing the deployed websites